 Now, if you buckled down and paid $500 a month, it would take you just fourteen months and you would “only” pay $623 in interest.
 If that doesn’t convince you, I don’t know what will!

-I thought it might be interesting to get some advice/hear your thoughts on financial planning for young, high net income earners in up-or-out industries.
+I thought it might be interesting to get some advice/to hear your thoughts on financial planning for young, high net income earners in up-or-out industries.

 Personally, I’m a corporate associate at a large law firm – the kind where people stay for a few years and lateral out to smaller firms or go all in and try to make partner.
 The starting salary for first-years now is $180,000 with roughly a 5.5% salary increase per year of seniority.
 We also have sizeable market bonuses, though not as great as our friends in the banking/finance industry.